Eutropios/WarMAC/README.md

 [![code style: black](https://img.shields.io/badge/code_style-black-000000.svg)](https://github.com/psf/black)
 [![Checked with mypy](https://img.shields.io/badge/mypy-checked-2a6db2)](https://mypy-lang.org/)

 **WarMAC** is a command-line Python script that can calculate the average market price of items in Warframe.

 **WarMAC** compiles orders from the fan website *<https://warframe.market/>*, and can be used to find the average prices of prime parts, tradeable parts, relics, mods, and arcane enhancements.

-## Features
+## 🌟Features

 * 🎮Target PC, PlayStation, XBOX, or Nintendo Switch platforms.
 * 📈Calculate the median, mean, mode, harmonic mean, or geometric means of items.
 * 🕜Restrict orders to specific time ranges.
 * 💰Utilize either seller or buyer orders.
 * ⛏️Find averages for intact or radiant relics.
-* ✨Find average for unranked or max-ranked mods and arcane enhancements.
+* ✨Find averages for unranked or max-ranked mods and arcane enhancements.

 ## ⬇️To Install

 WarMAC currently supports Python versions 3.9+.
-Plans for Python 3.8 support are planned.
+Support for Python 3.8 support is planned.

-### To install via Pip
+### 🐍To install via Pip

 ```bash
 python -m pip install warmac
 ```

-## Usage
+## ❓Usage

 Work In Progress

-## Documentation
+## 📃Documentation

 Work In Progress.